The-Last-Cookie/osu-wiki-notes/guidelines/words.md

 A list meant as a translation guideline to make translations more consistent and sound more natural.

+It is important to note that these translations should not be seen as fixed, immutable rules.
+Depending on the context, translations can be wrong, so it is essential to consider the surrounding context.

 - account support team - Account-Support-Team
 - ban - dauerhafte Sperre
 - Beat Snap Divisor - Taktteiler